-“Marriage includes cacti as well as roses, rough times as well as good times, tears as well as laughter and shadows as well as sunshine.
+“Marriage includes cacti as well as roses, and rough times as well as good times.
+It includes tears as well as laughter and shadows as well as sunshine.
 However, self-sacrificing love for one another will carry a husband and wife through every trial and reflect Christ’s love for His Bride, the Church” (Jim Dyet).

-So often when we marry we don’t realize that severe illness will come upon our lives together.
-And when it does, and it’s severe and long-lasting we’re not sure we can continue in our commitment to each other.
+So often when we marry we don’t realize that illness will come upon our lives together.
+And when it does, and it’s severe we’re not sure we can continue in our commitment to each other.

 • To have and to hold… and to control.